Piscataway Township continues to lower its municipal tax rate.

 Do you know where your local taxes go?

-Compared to 2017, 2018 and 2019, it's largely unchanged.
-As shown in this pie chart, you can see how in 2020 after being collected by the Township, nearly three-quarters of the funds are then sent to the County, four fire districts (each with their own tax rate), library system and School Board.
-It’s important to know that the Township Council takes some of its revenue and provides additional funding to the library system for its programming and personnel on top of what is automatically dedicated to its needs.
+Compared to 2017-2022, it's largely unchanged.
+As shown in this pie chart, you can see how in 2023 after being collected by the Township, nearly three-quarters of the funds are then sent to the County, four fire districts (each with their own tax rate), library system and School District.

 Top 100 Best Places to Live in America